Market Analysts see Emerson Electric Co. [EMR] gaining to $120. Time to buy?

 Sponsored

-Emerson (NYSE: EMR), a global automation technology and software company, today announced it has made a strategic investment in Frugal Technologies, a Danish-based company that offers fuel optimization technologies that reduce energy use and emissions in shipping fleets.
-The investment aligns with Emerson’s fuel management and propulsion control and optimization expertise in its marine systems and solutions business.
+Emerson (NYSE: EMR), a leader in automation software and technology, today announced the appointment of Michael Tang as senior vice president, secretary and chief legal officer, effective Jan.
+1, 2024.
+Tang succeeds Sara Yang Bosco, who will retire from Emerson on Dec.
+31 after 18 years with the company.
+As chief legal officer, Tang will be responsible for all legal matters and global security pertaining to Emerson, including corporate governance, M&A, compliance, dispute resolution, and corporate and commercial operational matters.

-Emerson Electric Co. represents 572.00 million in outstanding shares, while the company has a total market value of $50.65 billion with the latest information.
-EMR stock price has been found in the range of $88.015 to $89.14.
+The stocks have a year to date performance of -7.45 percent and weekly performance of 0.07 percent.
+The stock has been moved at 12.04 percent over the last six months.
+The stock has performed -0.08 percent around the most recent 30 days and changed -9.52 percent over the most recent 3-months.

-If compared to the average trading volume of 3.00M shares, EMR reached a trading volume of 2778821 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 3.01M shares, EMR reached to a volume of 4201143 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Emerson Electric Co.
+Here’s what leading stock market gurus have to say about Emerson Electric Co.
 [EMR]:

 KeyBanc Capital Markets have made an estimate for Emerson Electric Co. shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on October 03, 2023.